 Try to do something different than you are already doing, as we can see that it does not work.

 Break routines, get out of your comfort zone, and your body will have no choice but to adjust.

 As a veteran, I could not stand dealing with people.

-I am no doctor but you always want to try and fix things the natural way before you resort to any kinds of prescriptions.
+I am no doctor, but you always want to try and fix things the natural way before you resort to any kind of prescription.

 VA doctors are quick to prescribe, so just pick and choose what you feel is right for you.